Before we embark on the next phase of our adventure, Sue looks back on the Tom Baker years…

 Sue: That’s easy.
 The Black Guardian.
 The Master is bloody useless.
 He’d probably have to ask for the Doctor’s help.
 The Black Guardian is much more frightening, even though he hasn’t actually done anything yet.
 I’d rather have **** all than a **** up.

 Sue: The first Romana.
 I think she’d be the most interesting, although I wouldn’t say no to a threesome with Sarah Jane Smith.
 No, not like that.
-OK, this is getting a bit weird and it’s only the second question.
+Okay, this is getting a bit weird and it’s only the second question.

 Me: Moving swiftly on, James P. Quick…